The Art of the On-the-Go Hairstyle - 35 Thousand

 If you need to wash and go

 If you can’t face decanting your shampoo bottle, or if you have a layover and need a handy option then pack a shampoo bar instead of a liquid version.
-We are big fans of Nutandnoggin.com shampoo bars which use natural ingredients and beer (yes beer!) to leave hair not only super clean but incredibly shiny.
+We are big fans of the shampoo bars from Davines, which come in a range of formulations and can be stored away in their chic storage tin).
 And it won’t get taken away at back check.

 The No-mirror Up-Do